emilschmitz/bank-chatbot/README.md

    ```bash
    docker compose run -it llm_rag
    ```
-      ⚠️ **It may take some time for this command to finish, without there being a whole lot of console logging**
+      ⚠️ **It may take some time for this command to finish, without there being a whole lot of console logging**.

    This command will: